Independent AI Due Diligence for Investors and Owners

 Commercial Alignment

-Why Investors Trust This Assessment
+Why Investors and Operators Trust This Assessment

 PhD in Natural Language Processing, University of Cambridge: Original research in extracting knowledge from unstructured text